XiaoSong9905/Deep-Painterly-Harmonization-in-PyTorch/README.md

 1. StyleLossPass2

-2. (sx) StyleLossPass1
+2. (sx) StyleLossPass1 [DONE]

-3. (sx) Pass 1 debug & test validation
+3. (sx) Pass 1 debug & test validation [DONE]

-4. pass 2
+4. pass 2 (should be similar to pass 1 except broadcating the match relation between different layer)

 5. (sx) notebook for bp work on mask area [DONE]

 6. (sx) periodic save, periodic print [DONE]

-7. need to check in the original lua code, what does `dG:div(msk:sum())` is doing, why divide the gradient, how can this be acapted into out code.
+7. (sx) need to check in the original lua code, what does `dG:div(msk:sum())` is doing, why divide the gradient, how can this be acapted into out code.
+[DONE]

+8. TVLoss module